wazuh/wazuh-chef/cookbooks/wazuh_agent/README.md

 These cookbooks install and configure a Wazuh Agent on specified nodes.

-Agent is automatically registered in the specified address by using ['agent authd'](https://documentation.wazuh.com/current/user-manual/agents/registering-agents/register-agent-authd.html#simple-method) ( ```['ossec']['address']``` specify mnager IP address).
-You can set this attributes by default on attributes folder or specify it in the ['wazuh_agent role'](https://github.com/wazuh/wazuh-chef/blob/3.9-repository-refactor/roles/wazuh_agent.json).
+Currently, the agent is automatically registered using enrollment. check the [documentation](https://documentation.wazuh.com/4.0/user-manual/registering/) for further information.

+Agent is automatically registered against manager using ['agent authd'](https://documentation.wazuh.com/4.0/user-manual/agents/agent-connection.html) tool.
+The manager IP address has to be declared in the `node['ossec']['address']` attribute.
+This can be overwriten in two ways: modifyng that attribute in [agent role](../../roles/wazuh_agent.json) or directly in the `node['ossec']['agent_auth']['host']` specific attribute.

 ### Attributes

 * ``versions.rb`` contains version attributes to make it easier when it comes to bump version
-* The rest of files contains all the default configuration files in order to generate ossec.conf
+* The rest of files contains all the default configuration files in order to generate *ossec.conf*

 Check ['ossec.conf']( https://documentation.wazuh.com/3.x/user-manual/reference/ossec-conf/index.html) documentation to see all configuration sections.

 ### Usage

 Create a role following the ['wazuh_agent'](https://github.com/wazuh/wazuh-chef/roles/wazuh_agent.json) role structure and specify your desired configuration attributes.
-Note that **address** and **registration_address** are mandatory.
+Note that **address** is mandatory.

 Assign the current role to desired nodes and run ```chef-client``` on them.